Your social care record

 How to access your social care record

-If you want to make a request for information, you should do this in writing using the form found at the bottom of this page.
+If you want to make a request for information, you should do this in writing using the form found at the top of this page.

 Complaints and Access to Records Team